Legionnaire's disease was first recognized in 1976.

 The water must be kept below 20 degrees Celsius or 68 degrees Fahrenheit, or above 60 degrees Celsius or 140 degrees Fahrenheit.
 Impurities should not be allowed to build up in the water.

-Owners and managers are urged to follow guidelines regarding water safety in commercial buildings.
 The Centers for Disease Control and Prevention (CDC) state that most cases that occur could be prevented through better water management.